custom-components/pyscript/docs/reference.rst

 Pyscript can call Python modules and packages, so you can always write your own native Python code (eg, if you need a generator or other unsupported feature) that can be called by pyscript (see `Importing <#importing>`__ for how to create and import native Python modules in pyscript).
+You can also include native Python functions in your pyscript code by using the ``@pyscript_compile`` decorator.